Stocks head for best month since 2023 ahead of inflation data

 PHOTO

-LONDON - World stocks were heading for their best month since late 2023 on Friday and the dollar was flirting with its first monthly rise of the year, while traders waited for key inflation data and assessed the latest in Washington's to and fro on tariffs.
+World stocks were heading for their best month since late 2023 on Friday and the dollar was flirting with its first monthly rise of the year, while traders waited for key U.S. inflation data and the latest in Washington's to and fro on tariffs.

-Markets have been see-sawing all week as investors try to ride out a rollercoaster news flow after a U.S. court blocked most of President Donald Trump's tariffs and a federal appeals court temporarily reinstated them.
+Markets have been see-sawing all week as investors try to ride out a rollercoaster news flow after a U.S. court blocked most of President Donald Trump's tariffs this week only to see a federal appeals court temporarily reinstated them.

-An initial fall by European stocks on Friday turned into 0.3%-1% gains despite an unexpected dip in German retail sales and as Wall Street futures beginning to sag again ahead of U.S. PCE inflation data due later.
+An initial fall by European stocks on Friday turned into 0.3%-0.8% gains despite an unexpected dip in German retail sales, some mixed inflation numbers and as Wall Street futures sagged ahead of PCE inflation data due before the opening bell.

 MSCI's main world index is up over 5% this month while the dollar, which was up 0.3% on Friday, is tantalizingly close to its first positive month of 2025.

-It was helped by benchmark 10-year U.S. Treasury yields - which are a proxy for U.S. borrowing costs - rising 0.5 basis points in European trade.
-They had dipped on Thursday on soft economic data and a solid 7-year bond auction.
+It was helped as benchmark 10-year U.S. Treasury yields - which are a proxy for U.S. borrowing costs - rose again in European trade having fallen after soft economic data and a solid 7-year bond auction on Thursday.

-Investors have also been rattled by a little-publicized provision in Trump's budget bill that would allow the government to impose taxes of up to 20% on foreign investment.
+Investors have also been rattled by a little-publicized provision in Trump's budget bill that would allow the government to impose taxes of up to 20% on foreign investment - something that could ultimately put off would-be buyers.

-"A foreign tax provision in the One Big Beautiful Bill Act is alarming," Brown Brothers Harriman strategist Elias Haddad said, adding that all the uncertainty raised the risk of the U.S. entering "a period of stagflation".
+"A foreign tax provision in the One Big Beautiful Bill Act is alarming," Brown Brothers Harriman strategist Elias Haddad said, adding the uncertainty raised the risk of "stagflation" where inflation stays high but the economy flatlines.

+Personal Consumption Expenditure (PCE ) data - the Federal Reserve's favored inflation indicator - is scheduled for release at 8:30 a.m.
+ET, which could steer bets on if and when U.S. interest rates get cut again this year.

+Trump called Fed Chair Jerome Powell to the White House on Thursday for their first face-to-face meeting since he took office in January and told the central bank chief he was making a "mistake" by not lowering interest rates.

 Oil prices were on track for a second consecutive weekly drop on expectations of another OPEC+ output hike, although they were up on the day and still up for the month as a whole.

-Japan's Nikkei saw profit taking overnight after its near 2% rally the previous day, with investors also concerned about Japanese debt levels and the impact of tariffs.
+Japan's Nikkei saw profit taking overnight after its near 2% rally the previous day, with investors also concerned about Japan's sky high debt levels following a lacklustre 40-year bond auction this week and the impact of tariffs.

 In Asia, Hong Kong's Hang Seng had dropped 1.2%, with Apple suppliers hit by the U.S. tariff reversal.
 Mainland Chinese blue chips dipped 0.5% too although both scored solid monthly gains.
 Korean stocks have fared even better, notching up their best month since November 2023 in line with the main world index.